NickGrunert/master-thesis/modules/02_algorithm.typ

     #heading(depth: 5, numbering: none, bookmarked: false)[Implementation]
     The following implementation stores the sign of each value first, because the logarithm is not defined for negative values.
-    Therefore, after applying the logarithm to the absolute derivative values, they are normalized and multiplied by the original sign.
+    Therefore, after applying the logarithm to the absolute derivative values, they are normalised and multiplied by the original sign.
     In this way, the logarithm can be applied while preserving the original sign of the derivative values, i.e. without losing the differentiability between positive and negative values.

     ```python